risinek/esp32-wifi-penetration-tool/README.md

 This project was mostly build and tested on **ESP32-DEVKITC-32E** but there should not be any differences for any **ESP32-WROOM-32** modules.

-On the following pictures you can see
+On the following pictures you can see a battery (Li-Pol accumulator) powered ESP32 DevKitC using following hardware:
-- **ESP32-DEVKITC-32E**
+- **ESP32-DEVKITC-32E** (cost 213 CZK/8.2 EUR/9.6 USD)
-- 220mAh Li-Pol 3.7V accumulator (weights ±5g)
+- 220mAh Li-Pol 3.7V accumulator (weights ±5g, cost 77 CZK/3 EUR/3.5 USD)
-- MCP1702-3302ET voltage regulator
+- MCP1702-3302ET step-down 3.3V voltage regulator (cost 11 CZK/0.42 EUR/0.50 USD)
-- Czech 5-koruna coin for scale
+- Czech 5-koruna coin for scale (weights 4.8g, diameter 23 mm, cost 0.19 EUR/0.23 USD)
 <p align="center">
     <img src="doc/images/mini.jpg" alt="Hw components" width="300">
     <img src="doc/images/mini2.jpg" alt="Hw components" width="300">
 </p>

 Altogether this setup weights around 17g.
-This can be further downsized by using smaller Li-Pol accumulator and using ESP32-WROOM-32 modul instead of whole dev board.
+This can be further downsized by using smaller Li-Pol accumulator and using ESP32-WROOM-32 modul directly instead of whole dev board.

+This setup cost me around 300 CZK (± 11.50 EUR/13.50 USD).
+Using the modul directly that costs around 80 CZK (± 3 EUR/3.5 USD) we can get to price of 160 CZK (± 6.5 EUR/7.5 USD) which makes this tool really cheap and available to almost everybody.

 ### Power consumption
 Based on [Radioshuttle - Battery-Powered ESP32](https://www.radioshuttle.de/en/media-en/tech-infos-en/battery-powered-esp32/) article, ESP32 consumes around *80-180 mA* while operating on Wi-Fi interface.